mydropteam/docker-devbox/README.md

 ## Go further
 ### Use more middleware
 Docker provide a hub with public images : https://hub.docker.com
-In example, if you want to add a SolR image, you will only have to edit your `docker-compose.yml' file and add your container instruction :
+For example, if you want to add a SolR image, you will only have to edit your `docker-compose.yml' file and add your container instructions :
 ```yml
 solr:
     image: solr:5.5.3